HumbleCreators/AI-Ethics-Auditor/README.md

-# AI Ethics Auditor 🔍
+# AI Ethics Auditor🔍

-A Free and Open Source toolkit to detect, explain, and mitigate bias in AI/ML models and datasets.
+A free and open source toolkit to detect, explain, and mitigate bias in AI/ML models and datasets.
 Built for developers and researchers committed to ethical AI practices.

 [Demo Screenshot placeholder]

 ## Overview

 AI Ethics Auditor is a standalone tool that analyzes AI models and datasets for hidden biases, generates explainability reports, and suggests mitigations.
-This MVP is designed as a local web application, with a modular architecture to later integrate as a plugin for Jupyter, VS Code, or ML platforms like Hugging Face.
+This MVP is designed as a local web application with a modular architecture that can later integrate as a plugin for Jupyter, VS Code, or ML platforms like Hugging Face.

-**Key Principles**:
+**Key Principles:**
-- **Privacy-First**: All processing is done locally (no external APIs)
+- **Privacy-First:** All processing is done locally (no external APIs).
-- **FOSS Compliance**: Uses open-source libraries and is released under the MIT License
+- **FOSS Compliance:** Uses open-source libraries and ships under the MIT License.
-- **Developer-Centric**: Designed for seamless integration into existing ML workflows
+- **Developer-Centric:** Designed for seamless integration into existing ML workflows.

 ## Ethical AI Principles & Predefined Criteria

-We are guided by established AI ethics frameworks, including the EU AI Act, OECD AI Principles, Fairness Indicators by Google, and IBM AI Fairness 360 Toolkit.
+We use established AI ethics guidelines from:
+- EU AI Act
+- OECD AI Principles
+- Fairness Indicators by Google
+- IBM AI Fairness 360 Toolkit

 ## Key Features

 ### Bias Detection Engine
-- Analyze datasets for class imbalances (e.g., gender, race)
+- Analyze datasets for class imbalances (e.g., gender, race).
-- Evaluate models for fairness metrics (demographic parity, equal opportunity)
+- Evaluate models for fairness metrics (e.g., demographic parity, equal opportunity).
-- Support for tabular data (CSV) and common ML frameworks (PyTorch, TensorFlow)
+- Support for tabular data (CSV) and common ML frameworks (PyTorch, TensorFlow).

 ### Explainability & Transparency
-- Generate SHAP/LIME explanations for model predictions
+- Generate SHAP/LIME explanations for model predictions.
-- Visualize bias scores and fairness trade-offs with interactive charts
+- Visualize bias scores and fairness trade-offs with interactive charts.

 ### Mitigation Toolkit
-- Suggest reweighting strategies for biased datasets
+- Suggest reweighting strategies for biased datasets.
-- Recommend fairness-aware algorithms (e.g., adversarial debiasing)
+- Recommend fairness-aware algorithms (e.g., adversarial debiasing).

 ### Modular & Extensible
-- Core logic decoupled from UI for future plugin development
+- Core logic decoupled from UI for future plugin development.
-- Configurable fairness thresholds via YAML files
+- Configurable fairness thresholds via YAML files.

 ## Codebase Directory Structure

 ```
 ai-ethics-auditor/
 │